Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: The dosearch package

-The next two optional parameters of \code{dosearch}, \code{transportability} and \code{selection_bias}, are used to denote those vertices of $G$ that should be understood as either transportability nodes or selection bias nodes, respectively.
-Providing these parameters may increase search performance in relevant problems.
-Both of these parameters should be given as character strings, where individual variables are separated by a comma, for example \code{transportability = "S,T"}.
-Parameter \code{missing_data}, as the name suggests, is used to define missingness mechanisms \eqref{eq:missingness} as a character string, where individual mechanisms are separated by a comma.
-In order to describe that $R_X$ is the response indicator of $X$ we would write \code{R_X : X}, which also implicitly defines that \code{X*} is the proxy variable of \code{X}.
-Proxy variables do not need to be manually described in \code{graph} as they are automatically constructed based on the \code{missing_data} argument.

 The list \code{control} can be used to set various additional parameters that are not directly related to the identifiability problem itself, but more so to the output of the search and other auxiliary details, such as benchmarking and obtaining derivations such as Figure~\ref{fig:simple_search}(\subref{fig:derivation}).
-One such control parameter determines whether to use the search heuristic or not (\code{heuristic = TRUE} by default for problems without missing data).
+One such control parameter determines whether to use the search heuristic or not (\code{heuristic = FALSE} by default).
 Documentation of the \pkg{dosearch} package contains detailed information on the full list of control parameters.

 The return object of \code{dosearch} is a list with three components by default.
 The first component, \code{identifiability}, is a logical value that takes the value \code{TRUE} when the target distribution described by \code{query} is identifiable from the inputs of \code{data}.
-The second component, \code{formula}, is a character string describing the target distribution in terms of the inputs in LaTeX syntax if the target is identifiable.
+The second component, \code{formula}, is a character string describing the target distribution in terms of the inputs in \LaTeX~syntax if the target is identifiable.
 Otherwise this component is just an empty character string.
 The third component \code{call} contains the arguments of the original function call.